About Neil Swidey

 Neil Swidey is a narrative nonfiction author and journalist.
 His most recent book, Trapped Under the Sea, was a No. 1 Boston Globe bestseller that was named one of the best books of 2014 by Amazon and Booklist.
 His first book, The Assist, was a Boston Globe bestseller that was named one of the best books of 2008 by the Washington Post.
 He was also a coauthor of the New York Times bestselling Last Lion: The Fall and Rise of Ted Kennedy, which led to his assignment as on-air contributing analyst for NBC News, focusing on Kennedy coverage.

 A staff writer for the Boston Globe Magazine, Neil writes about a wide range of topics and subcultures.
 (Put another way: He has trouble sticking with a beat.)
 His work has been featured in The Best American Science Writing, The Best American Crime Writing, The Best American Crime Reporting, and The Best American Political Writing.
 He’s been a seven-time winner of the Sigma Delta Chi Award from the Society of Professional Journalists, a four-time winner of the National Headliner Award, an Emmy Award nominee (New England), and a finalist for the National Magazine Award.

-But his biggest reward is getting to follow his reporting curiosity wherever it leads him, from medicine to technology, public policy to popular culture.
-He has immersed himself in a variety of subcultures, exploring everything from the love lives of residents in retirement communities to the motivations of people who fake food allergies.
+But his biggest reward is getting to follow his reporting curiosity wherever it leads him, from medicine to technology, public policy to popular culture, bizarre crime to epic feuds.
+He has written about the burdens of success and immersed himself in a variety of subcultures, exploring everything from the love lives of residents in retirement communities to the motivations of people who fake food allergies.
+He has a fondness for weird mysteries, like how the rivalry between New York and Boston got so toxic and why the deepest roots of gun manufacturing in this country are in its bluest states.
 He has profiled celebrities, pro athletes, and presidential candidates, but he specializes in writing about people who exist without publicists or entourages.